Disney's Polynesian Village Resort [Moana Rooms] Review

 And if you’d like to see where this resort falls overall, check out our complete Disney World hotel rankings.

-Rack rates for standard rooms at Polynesian Village in 2024 range from $691 to $1256 per night.
+Rack rates for standard rooms at Polynesian Village in 2025 start at $734 per night per night.
 It’s not uncommon to see Polynesian’s standard room rates sell out, leaving it as the most expensive option some nights at Walt Disney World.
 (Also worth noting—due to the variety of room types, you need to be extra diligent to make sure the Disney World website shows you the lowest prices here.)

 Because of its beautiful theming and great location, Polynesian is a bucket-list resort for many families.
 Keep in mind that you can always pay a visit to the resort even if you’re not staying there, something we recommend if you’re considering it for a future trip.